The Departed is a tense and bloody crime thriller, but what makes it brilliant is its doubling of characters, themes and symbols.

-There is a suggestion that others finally get wise to Sullivan’s true nature, though.
+There’s a suggestion that others get wise to Sullivan’s true nature instead.
 When Sullivan returns to his apartment after the funeral, even the old women avoid him, as though they know he’s dirty (notice too the carpets near the lift, which feature big red X patterns, as though X marks the spot).
 Shortly after that, Sullivan is dead.

 Delahunt (Mark Rolston) may be another double for Costigan.
-He’s part of Costello’s mob, and notably plays a ‘guess the cop’ game which may well be a diversion.
+He’s part of Costello’s mob, and memorably plays a ‘guess the cop’ game which may well be a diversion.

-According to the game, anyone who ignores the gang is a cop: that momentarily puts Costigan under the spotlight when he stumbles out of Costello’s bar, but also protects him (because he’s clearly far too interested in and involved with Costello).
+According to the game, anyone who ignores the gang is a cop.
+That puts Costigan under the spotlight when he stumbles out of Costello’s bar.
+It also protects him, because he’s clearly far too interested in and involved with Costello.

 After his death, TV reports claim Delahunt is the undercover cop – though Costello immediately calls this out as a police strategy.
-But there is a suggestion that Delahunt is an undercover cop: before he dies, he reveals that he knows Billy is the rat … and yet doesn’t give him away.
+But there is a possibility that Delahunt is an undercover cop.
+Before he dies, he reveals that he knows Billy is the rat … and yet doesn’t give him away.

 It’s easy to assume this is because he’s a second undercover cop.
 This would tally with the fact that Costello also puts two rats in the SI unit – a fact that even Sullivan is blind to until the end.